mun-tonsi/debian-vagrant-osticket/README.md

 * Copy an SQL dump of a working OsTicket datbase to file named database_to_import.sql in the top level directory of this repo.

 ^- Currently this only works with an existing dump file, a future update will make this optional and configure OsTicket to run the setup intially instead.

+* Browse the main ansible provisioning script `roles/perryk.osticket.provision.dev/tasks/main.yml` to see if there is anything you would like to change.

 ## Running